deepansha-s/deepansha.github.io/_pages/research.md

 **Google (Remote)**

 - Mentored by a senior scientist (DeepMind) on core ML topics; worked through selected chapters/resources.
-- Broadened perspective on current research directions and practical workflows.
+- Broadened perspective on current research directions and solidifed research concepts.

 ## Flat Minima Can Fail to Transfer to Downstream Tasks